 Students wishing to apply courses transferred from other institutions to the Computer Science major should meet with the department chair to determine the applicability of the courses before registering for any Computer Science courses at Worcester State University.

 A laptop computer running Windows, macOS, or Linux is required for courses in the Computer Science program.
+16GB of memory is suggested.
 A Chromebook will not work.

 Requirements for a Major in Computer Science

 Students must complete a core of ten Computer Science courses, one of the three Computer Science concentrations, two Computer Science Elective courses, and 31 credits of Ancillary courses.